googleapis/python-logging/docs/direct-lib-usage.rst

 Direct Library Usage
 ====================

-Although the recommended way of using the :mod:`google-cloud-logging` library is to integrate it with the :doc:`Python logging standard library</std-lib-integration>`, you can also use the library to interact with the Googel Cloud Logging API directly.
+We recommend that you use the :mod:`google-cloud-logging` library by integrating it with the :doc:`Python logging standard library</std-lib-integration>`;
+However, you can also use the library to interact with the Google Cloud Logging API directly.

-In addition to writing logs, using the library in this way allows you to manage :doc:`logs</entries>`, :doc:`sinks</sink>`, :doc:`metrics</metric>`, and other resources.
+In addition to writing logs, you can use the library to manage :doc:`logs</entries>`, :doc:`sinks</sink>`, :doc:`metrics</metric>`, and other resources.

 Setup
 ----------------------------

-Creating a Client
+Create a Client
 ~~~~~~~~~~~~~~~~~

 .. _Creating Client:

-Before using the library, you must first set up a :doc:`Client</client>`:
+You must set up a :doc:`Client</client>` to use the library:

 .. literalinclude:: ../samples/snippets/usage_guide.py
     :start-after: [START usage_client_setup]
     :end-before: [END usage_client_setup]
     :dedent: 4

-When setting up the :doc:`Client</client>`, you can also :doc:`disable gRPC</grpc-vs-http>`
-to put the library into HTTP mode:
+To use HTTP, :doc:`disable gRPC</grpc-vs-http>` when you set up the :doc:`Client</client>`:

 .. literalinclude:: ../samples/snippets/usage_guide.py
     :start-after: [START usage_http_client_setup]
     :end-before: [END usage_http_client_setup]
     :dedent: 4

-Creating a Logger
+Create a Logger
 ~~~~~~~~~~~~~~~~~

-After creating a :doc:`Client</client>`, you can use it to create a :doc:`Logger</logger>`, which can be used to read, write, and delete logs from Google Cloud:
+Loggers read, write, and delete logs from Google Cloud.

+You use your :doc:`Client</client>` to create a :doc:`Logger</logger>`.

 .. literalinclude:: ../samples/snippets/usage_guide.py
     :start-after: [START logger_create]
     :end-before: [END logger_create]
     :dedent: 4

+To add custom labels, do so when you initialize a :doc:`Logger</logger>`.
-You can add custom labels initializing a :doc:`Logger</logger>`, which will be added on to each :doc:`LogEntry</entries>` created by it:
+When you add custom labels, these labels are added to each :doc:`LogEntry</entries>` written by the :doc:`Logger</logger>`:

 .. literalinclude:: ../samples/snippets/usage_guide.py
     :start-after: [START logger_custom_labels]
     :end-before: [END logger_custom_labels]
     :dedent: 4

-By default, the library will attempt to add a `Monitored Resource field <https://cloud.google.com/logging/docs/api/v2/resource-list>`_ associated with the environment the code is run on.
+By default, the library adds a `Monitored Resource field <https://cloud.google.com/logging/docs/api/v2/resource-list>`_ associated with the environment the code is run on.
 For example, code run on App Engine will have a `gae_app <https://cloud.google.com/monitoring/api/resources#tag_gae_app>`_ resource, while code run locally will have a `global <https://cloud.google.com/monitoring/api/resources#tag_global>`_ resource field.

-If you want to manually set the resource field, you can do so when initializing the :doc:`Logger</logger>`:
+To manually set the resource field, do so when you initialize the :doc:`Logger</logger>`:

 .. literalinclude:: ../samples/snippets/usage_guide.py
     :start-after: [START logger_custom_resource]